-For some, it doesn’t matter AT ALL when the chemistry is right; other women prefer men who are taller than they are, and that’s all there is to it.
+For some, it doesn’t matter AT ALL when the chemistry is right; other women prefer men who are taller than they are, and that’s that.

 The truth is that (a) your height and a (b) woman’s preference on the matter are BOTH far beyond your control.

 1) Don’t lie on your online dating profiles if you happen to be a shorter guy:

-Even if you exaggerate by a couple of inches to get more responses, the truth will come out when you go on a first date.
+Even if you exaggerate by a couple of inches to get more responses, the truth will be apparent on your first date.

 And no matter what, there will still be a seed of mistrust planted in her mind because of the exaggeration.